Title (song): 2021 resurgence and impact

 Trainor's popularity waned in the lead-up to the release of her third major-label studio album, Treat Myself (2020).
 Traditional methods of promotion proved ineffective, and the COVID-19 lockdowns prevented her from giving live performances.
 In 2021, "Title" became the first of three older Trainor songs to trend on the video sharing service TikTok, when users including mothers, teenagers, influencers, and celebrities like Genelia D'Souza, Stephen Mulhern, and Zach Wilson, posted a cumulative 4,659 videos dancing to it.
 Trainor responded favorably: "I felt like it was my birthday every day, I thought it was the coolest thing ever."
 She hinted at the music video's release on TikTok on December 14, 2021, and uploaded it to YouTube the following day.
 The resurgence inspired Trainor to return to making doo-wop music for her 2022 album Takin' It Back.
 "Made You Look", that album's second single, was also promoted with a viral TikTok dance challenge and became her highest-charting single since 2016 in the United States.
 Trainor included "Title" on the set list of her 2024 concert tour, the Timeless Tour.

 Commercial performance

 "Title" charted at number 100 on the US Billboard Hot 100 issued for January 10, 2015, and received a Gold certification from the Recording Industry Association of America.
-Music Canada certified the song Gold.
+Music Canada certified the song Platinum.
 It received a Platinum certification from the Australian Recording Industry Association in 2023.
 In New Zealand, "Title" peaked at number nine and became Trainor's second song to reach the top 10.
 Recorded Music NZ certified it Platinum.
 "Title" reached number 31 in Hungary.
 The song charted on national record charts, at number 16 in Japan (Hot Overseas), number 31 in Belgium (Ultratip), number 41 in Poland, and number 55 in Vietnam.
 It became Trainor's second song to enter the Billboard Global Excl.
 U.S. chart, peaking at number 172.